 Debridement of wound, burn or infection Topic: Operation (surgery or procedure) Meaning A debridement is when things are removed from your body because of an injury, sickness, or a burn.
 These things might include dead, bad, or infected body tissue, or a foreign object.
 This helps your body heal more quickly.
-Similar words Removal; wash out, Deep Vein Thrombo sis (DVT) Topic: Blood (haematology) Meaning DVT is a serious sickness that happens when a blood clot grows in a blood pipe (vein) that is not near the top layer of the skin.
-The most common place to get DVT is in the legs, but it can happen anywhere in the body.
-The main signs that someone has a DVT are pain and swelling where the clot is, but it can happen without any signs.
-Sometimes DVT can turn into a pulmonary embolism which means the clot has travelled to the lung, or a cerebral embolism which means it has travelled to the brain.
-Similar words Clot; pulmonar y embolus Delirium Topic: Sickness Meaning may not know be from many on quickly.
-Peo ickness when you feel very confused and what is happening around you.
-Delirium can different other sicknesses.
-It usually comes ople with dementia might be more confused than other times.
-Meaning Similar words may not know be from many on quickly.
-Peo what is happening around you.
-Delirium can different other sicknesses.
-It usually comes ople with dementia might be more confused may not know be from many on quickly.
-Ped at some times what is happening around you.
-Delirium can different other sicknesses.
-It usually comes ople with dementia might be more confused Similar words may not know be from many on quickly.
-Per at some times Confused Dementia is a way you think, make it hard for are different ty what is happening around you.
-Delirium can different other sicknesses.
-It usually comes ople with dementia might be more confused than other times.
+Similar words Removal; wash out , Deep Vein Thrombo sis (DVT) Topic: Blood (haematology) Meaning grows in a blo of the skin.
+Th legs, but it car signs that som the clot is, but DVT can turn clot has travel us sickness that happens when a blood clot od pipe (vein) that is not near the top layer e most common place to get DVT is in the happen anywhere in the body.
+The main teone has a DVT are pain and swelling where it can happen without any signs.
+Sometimes into a pulmonary embolism which means the led to the lung, or a cerebral embolism which ravelled to the brain.
+Similar words Clot; pulmonary embolus Delirium Topic: Sickness Meaning Delirium is a sickness when you feel very confused and may not know what is happening around you.
+Delirium can be from many different other sicknesses.
+It usually comes on quickly.
+People with dementia might be more confused at some times than other times.
+Similar words Confused Dementia Topic: Sickness Meaning Dementia is a sickness in your brain that can change the way you think, feel or communicate with people.
+It can make it hard for you to talk and understand words.
+There are different types of dementia, but it can come on slowly and gets worse over time.
+Alzheimer's disease is a type of dementia.
+Similar words Alzheimer's disease; brain disease.